-If any punitive measure is determined, the departmental director will notify the person seeking assistance of such measure on the condition that the person seeking assistance does not disclose the contents.
+If any punitive measures are deemed to be required, the departmental director will notify the person seeking assistance of such measures on the condition that the person seeking assistance does not disclose that information.

 Please note that, even if the person seeking assistance is not satisfied with the outcome of the investigation, the university is not able to respond to such objections or launch a re-investigation.